Tag Archive for Wi-Fi

 Does that Doggy E-Toy Protect Privacy?

 Does that Doggy E-Toy Protect Privacy?Thanks to COVID it is the virtual silly season.
 No more jamming into malls it is online shopping now.
 Half of shoppers spend some of their money on pet treats and other supplies this holiday season.
-If your virtual gift list includes presents for your four-legged buddy – be careful there are some puppy toys out there that can compromise your privacy while Fido is entertained.
-Mozilla’s “Privacy Not Included” project analyzed the security of pooch-gifts and the results are not good for your privacy.
+If your virtual gift list includes presents for your four-legged buddy – be careful, there are some puppy toys out there that can compromise your privacy while Fido is entertained.
+Mozilla’s “Privacy Not Included” project analyzed the security of pooch-gifts, and the results are not good for your privacy.

 Dogness iPet Robot – This doggy toy costs $299.00 and has all the bells and whistles to keep Fido entertained.
 It moves and chases your pooch.
 It has an HD video camera with night vision to record your pup, two-way audio to talk to your doggo, a laser to chase, and the ability to toss treats to your buddy with the click of a button in the app.
 The iPet Robot connects over Wi-Fi so your home network better be secure – otherwise, somebody could take over the rolling spybot and catch your pooch – or you – in a compromising position.

-Mozilla could not determine if the Dogness iPet Robot meets it’s Minimum Security Standards.
+Mozilla could not determine if the Dogness iPet Robot meets its Minimum Security Standards.

 Fitbark GPSFitbark– I first wrote about Fitbark back in 2013.
 The Fitbark GPS costs $99.95 + subscription + the costs of Verizon’s LTE-M cellular network coverage.
 It is a bone-shaped tracking device that goes on your dog’s collar and will track her just about anywhere in the U.S. It also connects to Wi-Fi.

 The Fitbark monitors your dog’s activity, sleep habits, scratching habits, and stress 24/7.
-You can link it to your FitBit, Google Fit, or Apple HealthKit apps and you can stress about your doogo’s health too.
+You can link it to your FitBit, Google Fit, or Apple HealthKit apps and you can stress about your doggo’s health too.

 rb-